Apr4h/CobaltStrikeScan/README.md

 # CobaltStrikeScan
 Scan files or process memory for Cobalt Strike beacons and parse their configuration.

-CobaltStrikeScan scans Windows process memory for evidence of DLL injection (classic or reflective injection) and performs a YARA scan on the target process' memory for Cobalt Strike v3 and v4 beacon signatures.
+CobaltStrikeScan scans Windows process memory for evidence of DLL injection (classic or reflective injection) and/or performs a YARA scan on the target process' memory for Cobalt Strike v3 and v4 beacon signatures.

 Alternatively, CobaltStrikeScan can perform the same YARA scan on a file supplied by absolute or relative path as a command-line argument.